Raina (singer)

-Oh Hye-rin (Korean: 오혜린), known professionally as Raina (레이나), is a South Korean singer.
+Oh Hye-rin, known professionally as Raina, is a South Korean singer.
 She is best known as a former member of the South Korean girl group After School and member of the sub-unit Orange Caramel.
 Raina debuted with the group in November 2009 following the release of the group's third single, "Because of You".
 She debuted as a solo singer in September 2014 with the single "You End, And Me".

 Career

 Predebut

 Raina tried to audition with JYP Entertainment to become a rapper before joining Pledis Entertainment.
 Before debut, Raina was a barista at the Coffee Bean & Tea Leaf.
 She also previously auditioned for Mnet's Superstar K and was a student at the SM Academy.
 Raina is considered to be one of the best vocalists among idol girl groups in South Korea.

 2009–2014: Debut with After School and Orange Caramel

 Raina officially debuted with After School for the release of their second single, "Because of You", which attained No. 1 on the Gaon Digital Chart and won the "triple crown" on SBS Inkigayo.
 She debuted in After School's sub-unit Orange Caramel on June 18, 2010, on KBS Music Bank with the song "Magic Girl".
 She released her first solo single for the My Shining Girl OST in February 2012.
 Raina has written lyrics for Orange Caramel's "Still..." and "In this Place".
 Raina also wrote the lyrics for After School's "Love Love Love" and "Timeless".